magento-meetup-austria/mage-meetup.at/speaker-info.md

 <li><strong>Internet</strong><br />We have WLAN access for you.</li>
 <li><strong>Location</strong><br />Our lounge has space for about 30 people.
 Find some images in our
 <a href="http://mage-meetup.at/meetups/24-magento-meetup-01-02-2018-wien">24. meetup gallery</a>.</li>
+<li><strong>Stage</strong><br />The stage in front is about five meters wide, so you can move around a bit.
+We don't
+have a speaker lectern for your laptop at the moment but you can put it on the side or one of the first tables.</li>
 <li><strong>Equipment</strong><br />We do have a <strong>Full-HD beamer</strong>.
 We also have the usual connectors from
 your source to HDMI but please tell us what you need or bring your own to-HDMI connector.<br />We can provide you with a
 <strong><a href="https://www.logitech.com/de-at/product/wireless-presenter-r400">presentation remote</a></strong> and